Hyper Text Markup Language

 <body>

-/* questions? */
+/* questions? */<body> Tags

-elements have width and height properties that you can change.
+inline elements, since block elements have width and height properties that you can change.

-elements have a width, but are contingent on the size of the inline object itself.
+Inline elements have a width, but are contingent on the size of the inline object itself.

-element is actually an inline-block element, so you can modify the dimensional and position properties.
+<img> element is actually an inline-block element, so you can modify the dimensional and position properties.

-(Navigate back to your index.html
+(Navigate back to your index.html file.)

 <!DOCTYPE html>